aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/resource-assignments/timephased-data-generation/_index.md

 ```

 ## Step 1: Read the Source MPP File
+The `Project` constructor loads an existing MPP file, parsing its structure without fully materialising every task in memory, which keeps the operation lightweight.

 ```java
 // The path to the documents directory.
 String dataDir = "Your Data Directory";